Trump says he’d use police, National Guard and possibly the military to expel immigrants

 However, due to the coronavirus pandemic, the Trump administration authorized the public health tool Title 42 and expelled more than 2 million migrants from claiming asylum.

-The post Trump says he’d use police, National Guard and possibly the military to expel immigrants appeared first on Ohio Capital Journal.
+The post Trump says he’d use police, National Guard and possibly the military to expel immigrants appeared first on Michigan Advance.